If you’re an avid PC gamer, then the chances are you might have been following the news on the Aya Neo very closely.

 The Aya Neo also boasts a touchscreen display which we’ve seen in action, allowing users to zoom in and out of menu screens when finding files etc.

-The Joycon-style controllers on the side look as though they will be removable in the new Founder edition dropping this October which could lead to on-the-go multiplayer-action.
+What’ more, the Joycon-style controllers on the side look as though they will be removable in the new Founder edition dropping this October which could lead to on-the-go multiplayer-action.

-What About The Aya Neo’s Specs?
+What Are The Aya Neo’s Specs?

 Here’s everything that we know about the new Aya Neo PC gaming handheld underneath the hood…or the casing in this case (see what I did there).